tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/index.md

 ### Azure Resource Manager

-[Resource manager APIs](/rest/api/notificationhubs/namespaces/checkavailability) are management APIs that perform operations on Notification Hubs entities, such as notification hubs and namespaces.
+[Resource Manager APIs](/rest/api/notificationhubs/namespaces/checkavailability) are management APIs that perform operations on Notification Hubs entities, such as notification hubs and namespaces.
 They are useful in scenarios that enable global authentication, rather than at the namespace or entity level.

 | Operation group               | Description                                                                             |
 |-------------------------------|-----------------------------------------------------------------------------------------|